thatiane-tomaz/IMDB_reviews_classification/README.md

 ### Getting Started

-I am using Anaconda (Python 3.8) and the following packages:
+It was used Anaconda (Python 3.8) and the following packages:
 - pandas
 - numpy
 - matplotlib